Expert Aggregation for Financial Forecasting: Expert Portfolio

-In the aggregation formulation, data become available at a sequential order.
-However, due to computationally intensive forecasting procedures, the experts are re-calibrated each year (and not each month $t$).
+Stocks are characterised by a set of features, such as firm size or stock return momentum.
+For each month and each stock, a forecasting model is fed with these features to predict next month return.
+Due to computationally intensive forecasting procedures, the models are re-calibrated only each year.
 The training set size starts in 1957 with 18 years and increases with time.
 Models are re-fitted by increasing the training sample by one year.
 The validation set size of 12 years is maintained constant by rolling it forward to include the most recent year.
-The testing set is a unobserved 30-year period from 1987 to 2016.
+The unobserved one-year testing set is picked within a 30-year period from 1987 to 2016.
 So, the first training (over 30 ones) is done on the 1957-1974 period, the validation on 1975-1986 and the out-of-sample test on year 1987.
 The second training is then done on 1957-1975, validation on 1976-1987, test on 1988, and so on until the testing year reaches 2016.

-For each expert, a unique model is shared for all stocks: the forecasting function $g^k_\theta$ depends neither on individual stocks $i$ nor on month $t$.
-This means that the model stays the same function across different stocks and over the training period.
-This avoids the intensive computational cost of forecasting each month or for each asset, tends to stabilize return estimates of individual assets and follows the same methodology as \cite{GuKellyXiu2018}.
-Note that the forecasting experts are not strictly online, but their associated portfolios are, and meet online aggregation framework.
-The thirteen experts used in this paper are described in Table \ref{tab:expertlist} and their hyper-parameters are reported in Appendix.
+A unique model per method is trained for all stocks, and the model stays the same over the training period as done in \cite{GuKellyXiu2018}.
+This avoids intensive computational costs and tends to stabilise return estimates of individual stocks.
+Note that the forecasting models are not strictly online, but their associated portfolios are, consistent with the online aggregation framework.
+The thirteen models are reported in Table \ref{tab:expertlist} and their hyper-parameters in Table \ref{tab:hyperparameters} in Appendix.

-All experts are trained with the mean squared error between the observed and the estimated stock returns, except for experts followed by ``+H'' that indicates the use of Huber loss defined in Appendix.
-Huber loss minimises the squared loss when residuals are below a (optimized) parameter and is the absolute loss above this given threshold.
+Models are trained by minimising the squared error between the observed and the estimated stock returns, except for models followed by ``+H'' indicating the use of Huber loss defined in Appendix \ref{sec:metrics}.
+Huber loss minimises the squared loss when residuals are below an (optimised) threshold and the absolute loss above.
 Huber is thus robust to outliers while not ignoring their effects.